jitsi/handbook/docs/devops-guide/live-audio-translation.md

 3. **Jicofo** — point the bridge at the service URL and choose a connect mode.
 4. **config.js** — enable the feature (and its UI) in the jitsi-meet client.

+A fifth part is optional: usage reporting, which meters the translated audio and attributes it to a customer.

 ---

 ## 1. Running the translation service